Flatiron Health Expands Technology Partnerships with Oncology Care Model Practices

 “Tennessee Oncology views the OCM as an opportunity to transform our practice from a volume-based to a value-based orientation,” said Dr. Jeff Patton, CEO at Tennessee Oncology.
 “Technology and data analytics will be the keys to success and we are thrilled to have partnered with Flatiron to implement their suite of solutions.”

 FCS President and Managing Partner Dr. Bill Harwin said, “The OCM encourages greater collaboration, information sharing and care coordination, so that patients continue to receive high-quality care with greater cost efficiency.
 Working with our partners, such as Flatiron, ensures greater proficiency for our practice and better outcomes for our patients.”

 “Flatiron is excited to build upon our partnerships with these preeminent oncology practices embracing this new paradigm of value-based care,” said Dr. Brenton Fargnoli, Medical Director, Value-based Care Initiatives, at Flatiron Health.
 “We believe an integrated solution at the point of care is the most effective and least disruptive way to successfully transition to value.”

 Read more about Flatiron Health’s OCM solution in the American Journal of Managed Care’s article, “Why Oncologists Need Technology to Succeed in Alternative Payment Models.”

 Flatiron Health is a healthcare technology and services company focused on accelerating cancer research and improving patient care.
 Our platform enables cancer researchers and care providers to learn from the experience of every patient.
-Currently, Flatiron partners with over 265 community cancer clinics, six major academic research centers and 14 out of the top 15 therapeutic oncology companies.
-Flatiron is backed by Google Ventures, First Round Capital, Roche and others.
-For more information, please visit flatiron.com or follow us at @FlatironHealth.
+Currently, Flatiron partners with over 265 community cancer clinics, seven major academic research centers and the top 15 therapeutic oncology companies.
+For more information, please visit www.flatiron.com or follow us @FlatironHealth.